ldenisey/venus-os-configuration/docs/GridMeter-Configuration_debug.md

 If you have a Carlo Gavazzi device, install and start their [configuration software](https://www.gavazzi.no/nedlasting/software/software-ucs/), plug your rs485 usb adapter and try and connect to it.
-If you see your device data, your hardware setup is fine.
+If you see your device data, your hardware is fine.

 ## Is usb well detected ?